SMerrony/mvemg/STATUS.md

    ...repeated forever.
 Interestingly, no activity is recorded in dpf_debug.log.
    PC is around 025462

    Also, there are some 'funnies' in the PCOPY start-up prompts.
 The REV number is displayed as "00070073◊◊◊.◊◊◊", "Specify source LDU" is missing the first character, "Disk unit name: " is also missing the first character.
 Running a 'strings' command on the PCOPY binary shows that these strings are intact in the binary.  _?Could be a byte addressing issue?
-Check ~~WCMV~~, WBLM, WCLM, WSTB, ~~WLDB~~.
+Check ~~WCMV~~, ~~WBLM~~, WSTB, ~~WLDB~~.
 XLDB_